megha123123/Trivia/README.md

 # Trivia

-This is a Trivia App
+This is a Trivia App.
+Editing the first time

+after stage